dinaraparanid/Online-Shop-EF/README.md

 ## **About App**

-**Online Shop EM** is an Android application, created as an *internship testing app for Effective Mobile company*.
+**Online Shop EM** is an Android application, created as an *employment testing app for Effective Mobile company*.
 Applications serves as the client app for online shopping

 ### **Preview**